La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ca
 : now

-<pixra url="https://mw.lojban.org/images/thumb/7/77/xractu-mi-cropped.png/96px-xractu-mi-cropped.png" caption="mi" definition="I"></pixra>
-<pixra url="https://mw-live.lojban.org/images/thumb/0/09/Bono_U2_with_Horst_K%C3%B6hler_at_Prague_2000_IMF.jpeg/320px-Bono_U2_with_Horst_K%C3%B6hler_at_Prague_2000_IMF.jpeg" caption="tavla" definition="… talks to …"></pixra>
-<pixra url="https://mw.lojban.org/images/thumb/f/f2/xractu-do-cropped.png/96px-xractu-do-cropped.png" caption="do" definition="you"></pixra>

 Each sentence in Lojban consists of the following parts from the left to the right:

 - the head:
-  - consists of so called "terms",
+  - consists of so-called "terms",
   - **le prenu**, **mi**, **ca** are terms in the examples above.
 - the head separator **cu**:
   - pronounced as _shoe_ since **c** is for _sh_,
-  - shows that the head ended,
+  - shows that the head has ended,
-  - can be omitted when it's clear anyway that the head is completed.
+  - can be omitted when it's clear that the head is completed.
 - the tail:
   - the main relation construct (**tavla**, **prami**) with possibly one or more terms after it: the terms **mi**, **do** in the examples above.